tahayass/FSeg/PlateDetection/README.md

 ## Results

-The results from the training process can be found in the `val/exp` directory.
+The results from the training process:
+- precision : 0.996
+- Recall : 1
+- mAP50 : 0951

 ---